 Failure to successfully or cost-effectively implement upgrades to our in-theatre advertising network could limit our ability to offer our clients innovative unique and integrated marketing products, which could limit our future revenue growth.
-Any failure by us to upgrade our technology to remain competitive, which may be adopted by other advertising platforms, could hurt our ability to compete with those companies.
+Other advertising platforms may adopt new technology, and failure by us to upgrade our technology to remain competitive could hurt our ability to compete with those companies.
 Under the terms of the ESAs with NCM LLC's founding members, they are required to provide technology that is consistent with that in place at the signing of the ESA.
 We may request that NCM LLC's founding members upgrade the equipment or software installed in their theatres, but we must negotiate with NCM LLC's founding members as to the terms of such upgrade, including cost sharing terms, if any.
-For instance, during 2010 we entered into an amendment to the ESA to allow us to connect our digital network to NCM LLC's founding members' new digital cinema projection systems so that we could display our advertising and Fathom Events (including 3-D) on the higher quality systems.
-As of December 27, 2012 we had 14,464 screens within our network that were connected to digital cinema projection equipment and expect approximately 16,000 screens, or 80% of our total screens and 15,100 screens, or 95% of NCM LLC's founding members' screens to be deployed with digital cinema equipment by the end of 2013.
+For instance, during 2010 we entered into an amendment to the ESA to allow us to connect our digital network to NCM LLC's founding members' new digital cinema projection systems so that we could display our advertising (including 3-D) on the higher quality systems.
+As of December 26, 2013 we had 15,756 screens within our network that were connected to digital cinema projection equipment and expect approximately 17,400 screens, or 87% of our total screens and approximately 16,000 screens, or 96%, of NCM LLC's founding members' screens to be deployed with digital cinema equipment by the end of 2014.
 If we are not able to come to an agreement on a future upgrade request, we may elect to pay for the upgrades requested which could result in our incurring significant capital expenditures, which could adversely affect our results of operations.
-In addition, the failure or delay in implementation of such upgrades or problems with the integration of our systems and software with the digital cinema systems could slow or prevent the growth of our business.
+In addition, the failure or delay in implementation of such upgrades or problems with the integration of our systems and software could slow or prevent the growth of our business.